 General Electric’s projected revenue of $123.8 billion is not a modest figure for the multinational conglomerate.
-With this value on hand, the Boston-based company can develop high-quality services for power generation and aviation sectors — and good thing, GE is doing just that.
+With this value on hand, the Boston-based company can develop high-quality services for power generation and aviation sectors — and good thing, GE aircraft engines is doing just that.

 Now, the billion-dollar corporation has created a new benchmark after it engineered the very first large jet engine for commercial purposes.

 In the words of Jeff Immelt, the former CEO of General Electric, “The ability to demand high performance without being heartless, has been a part of GE for a long time.”
 This quotation has served the purpose of GE, especially when it delved into a new project that got the attention of critics and spectators alike.